isaphife98/IsaiahPhifer-IT-Portfolio/Lab07_OSTicket_Lab/README.md

-# 🎫 osTicket Helpdesk Lab
+# Lab 07 🎫 osTicket Helpdesk Lab

 This lab walks through installing and configuring the **osTicket** helpdesk system on a Windows 10 VM using **XAMPP** and **MySQL**, then simulates real-world tickets from end users and resolves them as an IT support agent.